open-telemetry/weaver/crates/weaver_forge/README.md

 ## Introduction

-OTel Weaver is capable of generating documentation or code from a semantic convention registry.
-To do this, OTel Weaver uses a template engine compatible with the Jinja2 syntax (see the [MiniJinja](https://github.com/mitsuhiko/minijinja) project for more details).
-A set of filters, functions, tests, and naming conventions have been added to the classic Jinja logic to make the task easier for template authors.
+Weaver Forge is a component of OTEL Weaver that facilitates documentation and code generation from a semantic convention registry.
+It uses MiniJinja, a template engine compatible with Jinja2 syntax, which provides extensive customization options (refer to this [GitHub repository](https://github.com/mitsuhiko/minijinja) for more details).
+To streamline template creation for semantic conventions, additional filters, functions, tests, and naming conventions have been integrated with the standard Jinja logic.

+Weaver Forge also incorporates a YAML/JSON processor compatible with JQ to preprocess resolved registries before they are processed by Jinja templates.
+This integration helps avoid complex logic within the templates.
+A set of specialized JQ filters is available to extract and organize attributes, metrics, spans, and events, making them directly usable by the templates.
+This allows template authors to focus on rendering rather than filtering, transforming, or ordering logic in Jinja.

-The following diagram illustrates the documentation and code generation pipeline using the OTel Weaver tool:
+The following diagram illustrates the documentation and code generation pipeline using the OTEL Weaver tool:

 ![Weaver Forge](images/artifact-generation-pipeline.svg)

+Weaver's resolution process simplifies the semantic conventions by eliminating references, extend statements, and other complex constructs, creating a fully resolved, easy-to-use, self-contained version of the registry.
+This resolved registry can be optionally filtered, grouped, sorted, and processed using a JQ-based transformation before being used by the Jinja-based template engine for documentation and code generation.
+Additionally, a set of templates and a configuration file, stored alongside these templates, are processed by the template engine to generate the desired artifacts.

 ## General Concepts